Hustle and bustle of city life, but with the quiet country life too...

-Offering great Ofsted reports, your child can gain a grea edcatn throughotal areas in Basildon, Laindon, PItsea and all surroundng areas.
+Offering great Ofsted reports, your child can gain a great education throughout all areas in Basildon, Laindon, Pitsea and all surrounding areas.

 Things to do in Basildon

-Offering a great day out, Basildon has several family day out venues including the Towngate Theatre, Drop Zone Trampoline park and many outdoor parks including the newly developed Gloucester Gate, Northalnds Park and Lake Meadows Park
+Offering a great day out, Basildon has several family day out venues including the Towngate Theatre, Drop Zone Trampoline park and many outdoor parks including the newly developed Gloucester Gate, Northlands Park and Lake Meadows Park.

 House Prices in Basildon

 - Laindon (£226,009)